Methamphetamine Warning Signs: Signals and Symptoms of Meth Abuse

 • Changed sleeping patterns

-Methamphetamine Warning Signs: What is Tweaking
+Methamphetamine Warning Signs: What Is Tweaking

 Some people may also show signs of tweaking.
 Tweaking is a warning sign when a person goes through a state of anxiety and insomnia, which results in strange, obsessive behaviors.
 This lasts three to fifteen days and happens to people who binge on methamphetamine.